tibo/8tracksKeyboardControl/README.md

 - [x] Play/Pause key mapping
 - [x] Next key mapping
 - [x] Track change as Chrome notification
+- [ ] Play the first suggested playlist or launch the playlist if the player is hidden

 ## How to install